 All of our ILP volunteers in Europe love visiting Paris.
 How could you not love the idea of hopping over to France for a couple days of cafes, museums, and the Eiffel Tower?
-It's dreamy.
+The idea of following this four-day itinerary for Paris is dreamy.

 Not an ILP volunteer yet?
 That's not a problem.
 Go ahead and start your application (it's a cinch).

 The City of Lights has so many things to see and do that you're going to be taking public transportation a lot to make sure you hit them all.
 Make sure you have a game plan so you're not bouncing from one end of the city to the other just to go back to the side you just came from.

 For iOS devices, we like using this Paris Metro Map and Routes planner app, but Google Maps is also very helpful.
 If you type in the spot you want to see (like the Louvre) Google Maps will help you find the best way there.
 Handy, right?